ratify-project/ratify/docs/ratify-configuration.md

 When Ratify runs in cli serve mode, configuration file can be dynamically updated while the server is running, subsequent verification will be based on the updated configuration.

 ## CRDs
-Ratify also supports configuration through K8 [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), configuration can be updated using natively supported kubectl commands.
+Ratify also supports configuration through K8 [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+The configuration can be updated using natively supported `kubectl` commands.

-When running Ratify in a pod, configMap will be mounted to the pod at the default configuration file path.
-Ratify will initialize with specifications from the configuration file, CRDs will override store and verifier defined in the configuration file if they exist at runtime.
-Our team is in process converting configuration components into Ratify CRDS to support a more native k8s experience.
+When running Ratify in a pod, the `ConfigMap` will be mounted in the pod at the default configuration file path.
+Ratify will initialize with specifications from the configuration file.
+CRDs will override store and verifier defined in the configuration file if they exist at runtime.
+Our team is in the process of converting configuration components into Ratify CRDs to support a more native k8s experience.
 Please review ratify CRDs samples [here](../config/samples/).

 Currently supported components through CRDs are: